Marikina Heights: Present day

 Marikina Heights is now a lush barangay with abundant trees and well-maintained pocket parks such as Marikina-Yeongdo Friendship Park, Marikina-Brampton Friendship Park, Liwasang Kalayaan, Marikina Hardin ng Bayan and Marikina Heights Creekside Park.

 Marikina Heights also became a runner up in the cleanest waterways in the Metro Manila for its effort on maintaining the cleanliness of the barangay's creek.
 The barangay also won the cleanest and greenest barangay in the Philippines during the term of President Joseph Estrada from 1998 to 2001.

 One of the largest vacant lots in Marikina can also be seen within Marikina Heights which serves as its memory on its hilly terrain, the foothill along Champaca Street and Tanguile and in Empress 1 Subdivision and La Milagrosa Village.
-Marikina's best exclusive schools are in this barangay; St. Scholastica's Academy Marikina (exclusively for women) and Marist School (previously exclusively for men.
+Marikina's best exclusive schools are in this barangay; St. Scholastica's Academy Marikina (previously exclusively for women.
+Now accepts both men and women) and Marist School (previously exclusively for men.
 Now accepts both men and women).
 Ayala Malls Marikina, opened in 2017, is located here, alongside the C&B Circle Mall Marikina.

 Marikina Heights is also now a developing community.
 Numerous commercial and modern residential developments have been popping up like Michelia Residences along General Ordoñez Street.
 Executive villages are also found within the barangay like the Empress 1 Subdivision, La Milagrosa Village, Marist Village, and Mansion Hills.